isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-physical-therapists.markdown

 The Heel measures about 1.5 inches" which is ideal heel height for all-day walking or standing.
 The upper of this shoe is high-quality leather that adapts to the natural shape of the wearer's foot for a more comfortable and improved wear experience.

-The forefoot section of Danko features a Thermoplastic toe box that acts as a protective barrier for toes and provides durable reinforcement allowing your toes to move naturally for added comfort.
-The PVC inner frame delivers crucial stability and helps to alleviate pronation and tortue.
+The forefoot section of Danko features a Thermoplastic toe box that acts as a protective barrier for toes and provides durable reinforcement allowing your toes to move naturally for added comfort. Â The PVC inner frame delivers crucial stability and helps to alleviate pronation and tortue.

 The shoe also has a Polyethylene heel counter, which is a protective element that allows the natural movement of heels while walking.
 The heel counter also works as a natural shoehorn while offering lateral stability to the foot.